Grastivastin/PRODIGY_DS_03/README.md

 # Task 03 – Decision Tree Classifier

 ## Objective
-To build and evaluate a Decision Tree classification model using the Titanic dataset to predict passenger survival.
+To build and evaluate a Decision Tree classification model that predicts passenger survival using the Titanic dataset.

 ## Dataset
 - Titanic Dataset (loaded using Seaborn)
-- Includes passenger details such as age, gender, class, fare, and survival status
+- Contains passenger information such as age, gender, class, fare, and survival status

 ## Methodology
 - Loaded the dataset using Seaborn
-- Performed basic data cleaning and preprocessing
+- Performed data cleaning and preprocessing
 - Handled missing values in numerical and categorical features
+- Removed irrelevant columns
 - Encoded categorical variables into numerical format
-- Split the data into training and testing sets
+- Split the dataset into training and testing sets
 - Trained a Decision Tree Classifier
 - Evaluated the model using accuracy and classification report

 ## Machine Learning Model
 - Algorithm: Decision Tree Classifier
-- Type: Supervised Learning (Classification)
+- Learning Type: Supervised Learning (Classification)

 ## Tools Used
 - Python